The UC Davis Health Paid Time Off Program promotes and enhances work-life objectives of the university.

 Impact to UCRP Retirement Plan:

-Leave credits in the ESL bank will convert to UCRP service credit at retirement.
+Leave credits in the EST bank will convert to UCRP service credit at retirement.

 The PTO benefit program does not conflict with UCRP Retirement Plan regulations.